 Results for Method 1 for three different numbers of trials/iterations (10, 50, and 500) are shown in the following three figures.
 Each trial/iteration involves two runs: one each for the flat and textured surface.
 As the number of trials/iterations is increased, the "noisiness" in the plot is gradually reduced.
 However, the total runtime increases significantly.

 The next figure shows a comparison of the normalized radiated flux for Method 1 (500 trials) and 2 (20 runs; 10 runs each for the flat and textured surface).
 The results show good agreement over the entire bandwidth spectrum.
-The Method 1 results required almost four days whereas the Method 2 results were obtained in less than forty minutes.
-In general, deterministic approaches tend to be more efficient than brute-force Monte-Carlo.
+The Method 1 (labeled "Monte Carlo") results required almost four days whereas the Method 2 (labeled "Deterministic") results were obtained in 24 minutes.
+In general, deterministic approaches tend to be more efficient than brute-force Monte Carlo.

 noisy-lorentzian-susceptibility feature in Meep.